thenativeweb/node-eventstore/README.md

       console.log('the new id is: ' + newId);
     });

+## position of event in store

+  some db implementations support writing the position of the event in the whole store additional to the streamRevision.

+  currently those implementations support this:

+  1. inmemory ( by setting ```trackPosition`` option )
+  2. mongodb ( by setting ```positionsCollectionName``` option)

 ## special scaling handling with mongodb
 Inserting multiple events (documents) in mongodb, is not atomic.